AI Agents for Stock Trading: 9 Use Cases & ROI (2026)

 - Research agents that scan filings, news, and alternative data to surface trade ideas.

 - Execution agents that select venues, sizes, and timings to minimize slippage and market impact.
+Similar approaches power AI agents in equity trading across global exchanges.

 - Risk and compliance agents that monitor exposures, suspicious activity, and policy breaches.